akabza/Fuel-cell-formulary/README.md

-# Fuel-cells-formulary
+# Fuel cell formulary
-Fuel Cell Fomulary
+This is just another Fuel Cell Formulary with a collection of relevant formulas, calculations and equations for fuel cell stacks and system.